spences10/scottspence.com/posts/2019/07/19/jamstack-london-2019/index.md

 Jesse was a great at going through the basics of the headless CMS and why you should be using one.
-The workshop consisted of us defining our CMS content model with pen and paper before creating them in the GraphCMS UI for use with the Moltin eComerce API
+The workshop consisted of us defining our CMS content model with pen and paper before creating them in the GraphCMS UI for use with the Moltin eCommerce API

 <Tweet tweetLink="notrab/status/1148587457866358784" />